-Experience Of Experimenting-

 14. Jenny, H. Cymatics – The Structure and Dynamics of Waves and Vibrations, Basilius Presse Basel, 1967.

 15. Comprehensive discussions of quartz crystal electrical devices are difficult to find in recent literature.
 For some brief comments, see: Benbow, G. Radio Amateurs’ examination manual, Radio Society of Great Britain, 1983.
 J.W.
 Strutt, 3rd Lord Rayleigh (mentioned earlier in the essay and in note 11) provided the inspiration for the invention of Surface Acoustics Wave (SAW) devices in a paper about seismic waves from earthquakes travelling along the earth’s surface.
-For a discussion of SAW devices, which involve producing tiny standing waves on a piece of piezoelectric material, see the article by Morgan, D. “History of SAW Devices” (1998) on the IEEE website: ieee-uffc.org/about-us/history/uffc-s-history/history-of-saw-devices/
+For a discussion of SAW devices, which involve producing tiny standing waves on a piece of piezoelectric material, see the article by Morgan, D. “History of SAW Devices” (1998) on the IEEE website: https://ieeexplore.ieee.org/Xplore/home.jsp

 16. There might even be a possibility of the ‘natural frequency rebellion’ – music recording technology – finding a way to work creatively with the pure tones and images of the Chladni Figures.
 Could the Edison and Keely streams of sound technology somehow find a reconciliation?